Prequel: primitive recursion driven; general recursion powered.

 Try the Ackermann example here.

-When all you need is a Prequel executable, use this tool to reduce a Prequel program to its essence.
+When all that is needed is a Prequel executable, use this tool to reduce a Prequel program to its essence.

 Here are the slides from a talk on Prequel, providing some context and the theoretical underpinnings of this programming language.

-Here you can find a Backus-Naur form formally describing the syntax of a Prequel program.
+Here is a Backus-Naur form formally describing the syntax of a Prequel program.

 Prequel stands for Primitive RECursive driven programming Language.